 DBL Short Circuits Lite-Netics’ Case Against Holiday Bright Lights

-We and our client are gratified that the Court saw what we saw: ‘nonsense’ asserted against our client who had done nothing wrong.”VIENNA, VA, UNITED STATES, September 12, 2024 /EINPresswire.com/ -- Dunlap Bennett & Ludwig (DBL), a renowned veteran-owned law firm, is proud to announce a significant legal victory in Short Circuits Lite-Netics’ case against Holiday Bright Lights.
+We and our client are gratified that the Court saw what we saw: ‘nonsense’ asserted against our client who had done nothing wrong.”VIENNA, VA, UNITED STATES, September 12, 2024 /EINPresswire.com/ -- Dunlap Bennett & Ludwig (DBL), a renowned veteran-owned law firm, is proud to announce a significant legal victory.
 In a rare and decisive move, DBL successfully invalidated Lite-Netics’ patents during the early claim construction phase, a critical moment in the case.

 — Robert Greenspoon